ispras/casr/README.md

 ways.
 Use `casr-core` binary to deal with coredumps.
 Use `casr-san` to analyze ASAN reports.
 Try `casr-gdb` to get reports from gdb.
 Use `casr-python` to analyze python reports and get report from [Atheris](https://github.com/google/atheris).

-Crash report contains many useful information: severity (like [exploitable](https://github.com/jfoote/exploitable)), OS and package versions, command line, stack trace, register values, disassembly, and even source code fragment where crash appeared.
+Crash report contains many useful information: severity (like [exploitable](https://github.com/jfoote/exploitable)) for x86, x86\_64, arm32, aarch64, rv32g, rv64g architectures,
+OS and package versions, command line, stack trace, register values, disassembly, and even source code fragment where crash appeared.
 Reports are stored in JSON format. `casr-cli` is meant to provide TUI for viewing reports.